ColinRoitt/googleForAlbert/README.md

 # Google for Albert
-A google extension for Albert launcher
+A google extension for Albert launcher that allows the user to force a google search

 ## Installation
 Clone or download folder and place in Python extension for Albert Launcher.